 Physics is complex.
 I know, that may be a shocking revelation.
-We have vectors, tensors, hidden components, and so much more to make it seemingly impenetrable.
-But what if physics changed depending on where you are in the universe.
+We have vectors, tensors, hidden components, and so much more that make it seemingly impenetrable.
+But what if physics changed depending on where you were in the universe?
 Now that would be shocking.
 Is there any way to see if it’s possible?
 Well…

 And in yet another project headed by Michael Murphey and the Swineburne University, quasar B0218+367, located 7.5 billion light-years, was used.
 Like the prior study, gas (in this case ammonia) was between the quasar and us and so the spectrum was partially absorbed exactly as the proton-electron mass ratio predicted it should (Atkinson).

 Maybe instead it’s an opportunity to think about why constants exist.
-Theory remains inadequate to independently give us their values and are instead found though repeated (and repeated and repeated and repeated) experimentation until their value seems to fall into a bin.
+Theory remains inadequate to independently give us their values and are instead found through repeated (and repeated and repeated and repeated) experimentation until their value seems to fall into a bin.
 But sometimes these constants don’t always hold up to measurement, like the decay rate of neutrons (which seems to change depending on the way it’s measured).
 Is there an overlaying and universal theory that predicts these constants, and if so why has it escaped us?
-Are the constants tied to how space-time has changed (via inflation, dark matter, and dark energy) or is it a dimensional quality?
-(Srinivasan)
+Are the constants tied to how space-time has changed (via inflation, dark matter, and dark energy), or is it a dimensional quality (Srinivasan)?

 Only time and hard work will reveal what’s going on, and so the search continues.

 Atkinson, Nancy.
 “Are the Laws of Nature the Same Everywhere in the Universe?” universetoday.com.
 20 Jun.
 2008.
 Web.
 05 Dec.
 2018.